 For more background on the jury process, including the recruitment methodology, how the sessions were structured, and links to videos of the presentations by the commentators, visit the dedicated pages on the Climate Commission website.

-Download the full report and summary of recommendations from the links below.
+Download the full report, the summary of recommendations and the report on the launch event using the links below.